muratk3n/thirdwave/en/README.md

 Another rocket blows up?
 Gross incompetence in display here.
 Likely to do with the culture created in the company by its founder.
-If this guy keeps fucking up, u have to wonder what else is he wrong abuot?
+If this guy keeps fucking up, u have to wonder what else is he wrong about?
 Batteries, electric cars? \#spacex \#tesla

 ---